CSC207-2024F-UofT/FizzBuzz/README.md

 3. `git push`
    - this last step is what actually sends your committed changes to your remote GitHub repository.
-   - IMPORTANT: You likely won't have your system configured for this command to actually work directly, so you will most likely need to do the actual push using IntelliJ.
+   - IMPORTANT: You likely won't have your system configured for this command to actually work directly, so you will need to do the actual push using IntelliJ.
 See the first tip below, which mentions how to perform the relevant git operations through IntelliJ's graphical user interface.

 - [ ] Once you execute these commands, you can check your GitHub repository to confirm that the changes have been made there.